realm/realm-js/integration-tests/environments/react-native/README.md

   - `react-native-cli.js` wraps the `react-native` CLI.
   - `xcode-cli.js` wraps the `react-native` CLI.
   - `puppeteer-log.js` implements a handler for logs used when running Chrome debugging headlessly.
+- A `metro.config.js` which can resolve the symbolic links produced by Lerna.

 To install this environment, run the following command from the root directory of repository: